openbmc/openbmc/upstream-layers/yocto-docs/documentation/contributor-guide/recipe-style-guide.rst

    - then, copy ``X.orig`` back to ``X``,
    - and, finally, modify ``X``.

-   This ensures if rerun the task always has the same end result and the original file can be preserved to reuse.
+   This ensures that rerunning the task always produces the same end result and the original file can be preserved to reuse.
 It also guards against an interrupted build corrupting the file.